 Many people are telling me they feel distressed these days.
 People are struggling with the wide-ranging effects of the pandemic.
 Some of us have lost friends and family, some have been ill, are ill, or have significant change in their professional and personal lives.

 It is just a very unpredictable and difficult time.
 We do not control much of what is happening.

 What is always most helpful is to feel a sense of our own effectiveness, a sense of our own agency in the present moment.
 Feeling like a victim pushed around by outside events is, in every case, distressing.

-I think we need to ask ourselves one basic question.
-What is the best way to work with the current social climate so that I add value to the world and to my life?
+I think we need to ask ourselves one basic question: What is the best way to work with the current stressors so that I add value to the world and to my life?

 For me it comes down to a very simple question.
 What can I do today?
 What will be required today?

-I can never answer those questions well if I am not really present in the moment.
-If my mind is telling me scary stories I will miss what is right in front of me that requires action, or requires me to wait until the most helpful time to take action.
+I can never answer those questions well if I am not really present in this very moment.
+If my mind is telling me scary stories I will miss what is right in front of me that requires action, or requires me to wait until the most helpful time to take action..

-It is incredibly valuable to develop the ability to see, and be in, the present moment.
+It is incredibly valuable to develop the ability to just be in the present moment.
 Right here, right now, what can we do?
 What actions will be less helpful now?
 When do we need to let the strong emotion wash through us, and when do we need it to guide us?
-We stay in the present and we can see more clearly.
+Who can we ask for assistance?
+If we stay in the present, we can see more clearly.

-There are things we will need to do soon.
+There are things we all need to do.
 There are things we can begin to do now.
 But we need to clearly see the best paths of action.

 Meditation won’t magically make everything better.
 Meditation makes us better able to handle situations and trends that are really very difficult.
-Mozart’s 41st is very, very difficult, and yet people play it because they practice.
+Mozart’s 41st is very, very difficult, and yet people can play it because they have practiced.